There are several reasons you might want to decrease the clock of your GPU, whether it is the core or memory clock.

 Who Should Underclock Their GPU

-Finally, and this may be the most sorrowful reason, it’s possible that your graphics card has had its day.
+Finally, and this may be the most melancholy reason, it’s possible that your graphics card has had its day.
 It might have served you well for years, but after all that time struggling to keep the latest games running at a high resolution, it might be time to enhance.